kyma-project/kyma/docs/headless-cms/11-02-asyncapi-service.md

 Apart from the custom metrics, the CMS AsyncAPI Service also exposes default Prometheus metrics for [Go applications](https://prometheus.io/docs/guides/go-application/).

-To see a complete list of the custom and Go metrics, run this command:
+To see a complete list of metrics, run this command:

 ```bash
 kubectl -n kyma-system port-forward svc/cms-cms-asyncapi-service 80